-The products are manufactured in Assendelft, the Netherlands.
-The GaBi 6 Hydropower dataset has therefore been used (reference year 2017).
+The products are manufactured in Kirkcaldy, United Kingdom.
+The GaBi 6 Hydropower and Wind-power datasets for the United Kingdom have therefore been used (reference year 2017).
 The energy supplier is providing Forbo with a certificate every year.

 CO2-Certificates